Introduction

 Need an experienced Android developer?
 I'm available for freelance projects and full-time opportunities.
 Check out my portfolio and let's discuss your project.

 I specialize in Kotlin, Jetpack Compose, and Material Design 3.
+For websites, I use modern web technologies to create responsive and user-friendly experiences.
 Check out my portfolio or get in touch to discuss your project.